eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

   neglect externalities $$\chi\approx0$$ because we have nothing intelligent to say about them, but you might not want to.

+We don't recommend modeling this numerically; these equations *are* stiff.
+We use it for mathematical analysis only.

 #### Separation of Timescales and $$\alpha>0$$

 Observe that every term in $$(\xi,\gamma)$$ are small fractions,